 - How can I find other families who are coping with progeria?

 Your doctor will perform a thorough physical exam of your child, including:

 - Plotting measurements on a normal growth curve chart

 - Measuring vital signs, including blood pressure

 - Looking for visible signs and symptoms that are typical of progeria

-Don't hesitate to ask questions during your appointment with your doctor.
+Don't hesitate to ask questions.
 Progeria is a very rare disease, and it's likely that your doctor will need to gather more information before determining next steps in caring for your child.
-Your questions and concerns can help your doctor develop a comprehensive list of topics to investigate before you meet again.
+Your questions and concerns can help your doctor develop a list of topics to investigate.

 During follow-up visits, your child's weight and height will be measured and plotted on a chart of normal growth values.
 Additional regular evaluations, including electrocardiograms and dental, vision and hearing exams, may be recommended by your doctor to check for changes.

 May.
 03, 2014